jessiemasonx/functional-programming/README.md

 5. By how much has the amount of e-books changed over the last years.
 6. __Has the ratio between men and women who write novels changed over the years?__

+#### Decision
+I decided to go with research question number 6:
+__Has the ratio between men and women who write novels changed over the years?__

+### Day 3

+- Talked about my research questions with Linda, to improve then
+- Though of my sub-questions
+- Thought of my hypothesis
+- Got Dennis' code and used it
+- Titus and Laurens gave bootcamps with a lot of info
+- Standup

-I couldn't decide for a long time whether to go with 4 or 6.
+I couldn't decide for a long time whether to go with research question number 4 or 6.
 So I thought of the sub-questions and variables I would need for both, and decided which one to go with after.

 #### Variables for number 4: